SMS Strategies

 The immediacy of SMS marketing means that you need to focus on the exact moment your subscribers will receive your messages.
 But email offers you the opportunity to think about the actions subscribers are eager to take during certain parts of the day.

-What time are shoppers most likely to open email?
+What time are shoppers most likely to convert from an email?

 What is the best day to send email marketing campaigns?

-Crunching the numbers across studies, it’s best to send your marketing emails in the middle of the week.
-The best day of the week to send an email marketing campaign is Thursday.
-Tuesday is the second best day to send your email campaigns, followed by Wednesday.
+Across studies, we found that it’s best to send your marketing emails late in the week.
+The best day of the week to send an email marketing campaign to increase conversions is Friday.
+Saturday is the second-best day to send your email campaigns, followed by Wednesday.

 How often should you send SMS marketing and email campaigns?